virodeveloper/job-portal-app/README.md

 # job-portal-app
 This is a simple job portal app having a recycler ciew with card view.
-You will have to download your own ggogle json file for firebase connectivity.
+You will have to download your own google json file for firebase connectivity.